-- (On the first Sunday of the month, there is an afternoon fellowship meal and celebration of the Lord's Table with no Sunday evening service.)
+(On the first Sunday of the month, there is no Sunday evening service.)

 Located 200 yards north of Rt.
 262 (old Rt.
 275) on Rt.
 613 (Springhill Road) just north of the Staunton city limits.
 Approximately 2 miles west of Interstate 81, exit 225.

 We hold to the teachings of the infallible Word of God which are set forth in a concise manner in the Baptist Confession of Faith of 1689.
 These truths were the foundation of the Reformation and while commonly known as Calvinism are in fact the teachings of Christ and His apostles.
 It is the goal of the people who make up a reformed church to constantly be conforming themselves to be like Christ in both word and deed.

 The church began with a Bible study in 1961 and was constituted as Northside Baptist Church in 1962.
 After a number of rented locations the present site was purchased, the building constructed and occupied in 1965.
 The first pastor, Russ James, was followed by Randy Pizzino in 1970 at which time the name was changed to Springhill Road Baptist Church.